 Fiber optic cable is located on site.
-Charter and ERC Broadband serve the park allowing dual, redundant fiber and telecommunications services.
+Infrastructure provided by Charter and the Education and Research Consortium (ERC) serve the park allowing dual, redundant fiber and telecommunications services.
 ERC offers dark fiber solutions, waves, optical transport circuits (point-to-point and WAN services) and internet on its network.
 Lit services (internet and transport) are available in increments up to 10Gbps.
 AT&T is also committed to serving the park, offering the opportunity for a fully redundant dual SONET private ring.